kupehtci/DOCUMENTATION/IIS/IIS - WebConfig React.md

 ### Why is this??

-In SPA or Single Page Applications the pages and the routes are handled by the client side through React router or similar.
+In SPA or Single Page Applications the pages and the routes are handled by the client side through [[React Router|React router]] or similar.

 If its not configured correctly, as the client request for example `https://www.myapp.com/dashboard`, it will make a request over `dashboard` to the IIS server and it will respond with an 404 as it doesnt exists.